 Nominations may be submitted to Andrew R. La Barbera, Ph.D., ASRM Chief Scientific Officer, by members of the Society before June 1, 2016.
 Nominations must include a letter of nomination and the nominee’s curriculum vitae, bibliography and summary of research accomplishments in the field of reproductive medicine, and must be accompanied by letters of support from at least two additional senior members of the Society and/or scientific collaborators attesting to the originality and significance of the work.
 The recipient will be selected by the Executive Committee and notified by August 1, 2016.
 Previous nominees will be considered.

-The recipient will be recognized as the Ira and Ester Rosenwaks New Investigator Awardee by presentation of a plaque at the Annual Meeting of the Society in Baltimore, Maryland.
-In addition, the recipient will be provided with an honorarium of $1,000.00, free registration for the Annual Meeting Scientific Program in the year of the award, airfare/travel expenses up to $500, and up to $600 for two days hotel accommodations in the ASRM hotel room block, meals and ground transportation.
+The recipient will be recognized as the Ira and Ester Rosenwaks New Investigator Awardee by presentation of a plaque at the ASRM 2016 Scientific Congress & Expo in Salt Lake City, Utah.
+In addition, the recipient will be provided with an honorarium of $1,000.00, free registration for the Scientific Congress in the year of the award, airfare/travel expenses up to $500, and up to $600 for two days hotel accommodations in the ASRM hotel room block, meals and ground transportation.

 Previous recipients of the Ira and Ester Rosenwaks New Investigator Award: